 You are new to web hosting, and you may be wondering what terms like load balancing, addon domains, or uptime really mean.
 Hosting can be complicated and involve a lot of jargon.
 Hosting has its own terminology and abbreviations.

-Knowing the meaning of each term can help you make a decision easier and give you an idea about what you get with your web hosting package.
+Knowing the meaning of each web hosting terms can help you make a decision easier and give you an idea about what you get with your web hosting package.

 There are many things you should know when looking for a hosting company.
 However, web hosting companies often don’t give detailed explanations of technical terms.
 We are here to help you learn the most commonly used acronyms, terms and phrases in web hosting.
 This will allow you to make informed decisions before you commit to long-term hosting plans.